Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

-This is unexpected when considering the model type comparison in Sec. \ref{sec:model_comparison}, where the average error of all three model types without any mitigation methods is roughly on par.
-The difference can be explained by the fact that the synthetic datasets originate from regular (parametric) distributions.
+The difference between the model types can be explained by the fact that the synthetic datasets originate from regular (parametric) distributions.
 MLP neural networks are effective at capturing continuous, smooth, and well-structured relationships in the data and can thus efficiently learn the functional mapping between inputs and outputs.
 At the same time Random Forest and XGBoost model, based on decision trees, partition the feature space into discrete regions and do not benefit from the well-structured relationship.
-This hypothesis is supported by the fact that the normalized bin error of XGBoost and Random Forest is comparable in both scenarios (compare Fig. \ref{fig:real_normal} and Fig. \ref{fig:noisy_synthetic}), but the MLP performs significantly better when using synthetic data.